Last update: March 2025

 Reasoning capability | Built-in deep reasoning | Requires explicit instructions for step-by-step reasoning |

-Knowledge base | Narrower, requires more context | Broader, more general knowledge |
+Knowledge base | Narrower, requires more context | Breadth, more general knowledge |

 Context window | 200k tokens (O3-mini) | 128,000 tokens |